GenSpectrum/LAPIS/docs/source/index.html.md

 }
 ```

-> Get the aligned sequences of the AY.1 samples in Geneva, Switzerland:<br/>
+> Get the aligned sequences of the samples from AY.1 in Geneva, Switzerland:<br/>
 > <a href='https://cov-spectrum.ethz.ch/public/api/v1/sample/fasta-aligned?country=Switzerland&division=Geneva&pangoLineage=AY.1' target="_blank">
 >   /v1/sample/fasta-aligned?country=Switzerland&division=Geneva&pangoLineage=AY.1
 > </a>

+Large queries, for example detailed information on all the samples, will take a bit.
+Instead, we can adapt the query to filter to only samples of interest.

-All the main **sample** endpoints can be filtered by the following attributes:
+All four **sample** endpoints can be filtered by the following attributes:

 - dateFrom
 - dateTo